Partner support

 Quick safety note: MoodSwings content is educational.
 It does not diagnose, treat, or replace professional care.
 If symptoms feel severe, sudden, unsafe, or disruptive, talk with a qualified clinician or seek urgent help.

-Shared tracking should be consent-first
+Shared tracking should be consent-first, always

-What partners actually need
+What partners actually need (it is less than you think)

-How MoodSwings is different
+How MoodSwings does it

 Questions people ask

-Can couples use one period tracker together?
+Can a couple use one period tracker together?

-Does MoodSwings let partners edit data?
+Does MoodSwings let partners edit my data or see everything?